dom-s/dark-jargon/README.md

 ## License

-By using this source code you agree to the license in described in [https://github.com/dom-s/dark-jargon/blob/main/LICENSE][LICENSE].
+By using this source code you agree to the license described in [https://github.com/dom-s/dark-jargon/blob/main/LICENSE][LICENSE].

 [LICENSE]: https://github.com/dom-s/dark-jargon/blob/main/LICENSE